What time is the Wimbledon curfew?

 What are the curfew rules?

-The rules state that a match is not permitted to go beyond 11pm.
+The rules state that a match is not permitted to go beyond 11pm (6pm ET).

 Matches that have been paused include Novak Djokovic against Rafael Nadal in their 2018 semi-final after the third set, having started at 8pm.